WulfNovak/demand_forecasting_pipeline_/README.md

 # Demand Forecasting MLOps

 ### Description
-With energy and weather data across 6 european countries (Austria, Netherlands, Luxembourg, Hungary, Belgium, Germany), the following predicts energy usage 7 days into the future. -- conducts some EDA, engineers features, unites the data, then performs automated model optimization, logging training and result metrics per country with MLflow.
+With energy and weather data across 6 european countries (Austria, Netherlands, Luxembourg, Hungary, Belgium, Germany), the following predicts energy usage 7 days into the future.

 ### Script order
 1. energy_eda.ipynb
 2. weather_prep.ipynb
 3. feature_prep.ipynb
 4. lgbm_forecast.ipynb

-Lightgbm was selected as the first model due to there being variable importance plots, assisting variable selection.
-Looking forward to integrating other model types once a set of predictive features has been refined.
+Lightgbm selected as first model due to there being variable importance plots, assisting variable selection.
+Will add other model types as experiments in the future!

 ## MLflow
-The result of the above scripts are stored on an mlflow server.
-This server containers the parameters of the best model per country during training.
-Currently, results metrics, variable importance plots, and forecasting visualizations are logged during the automated training and testing.
+Results of the forecast are stored on mlflow server.
+This server contains parameters of the best scoring model per country.
+Currently, results metrics, variable importance plots, and forecasting visualizations are logged during the training and testing.

 Here are some example screenshots of this ongoing experiment:
 ![example_param_chart](https://github.com/user-attachments/assets/a97fbac2-62d6-4699-a198-53df8727a484)